stowball/hucssley/README.md

 ---

-## Managing file size
+## Controlling file size

-While Hucssley almost every possible class you'd ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.8 MB.
-Of course, the nature of Hucssley lends itself very well to gzipping, which brings the OOTB CSS down to 114 KB.
+While Hucssley creates almost every possible class you'd ever want to make building UI simple, this comes at a file size cost with the OOTB CSS coming in at a massive 1.8 MB.
+Of course, the nature of Hucssley lends itself very well to gzipping, which brings the OOTB CSS down to 114 KB, which ironically, is still a lot smaller than lots of other "production" CSS in the wild.

 Hucssley is infinitely customizable, so you can set the variables of modules you'll never use to `()` so they won't output, and of course, limiting the amount of colors, breakpoints, and spacing scales will also help.